Please note that we do not allow burials on Sundays.

 2. No interment shall be allowed without permission being first obtained from the Oak Hill Cemetery Association.
-At the time of applying for permission the following information must be furnished:
+At the time of applying for permission, the following information must be furnished:

-4. Except as provided for section 1513(c) of the Non-for-Profit Corporation Law, no lot owner may transfer his/ her ownership of a grave plot without providing written notification to the Cemetery Association, and receipt of written acknowledgement of the Association recognizing the new ownership information.
+4. Except as provided for section 1513(c) of the Non-for-Profit Corporation Law, no lot owner may transfer or sell his/ her ownership of a grave plot without providing written notification to the Cemetery Association, and receipt of written acknowledgement of the Association recognizing the new ownership information.